mainkoon81/00-optimization/README.md

  - for solving a **Boolean satisfiabilty problem**(boolean formula with `0/1`, `and, or, not`... : `satisfied`/`unsatisfied`), the straighforward choice would be to use **bit-strings of length n** (where n is the number of logical variables) => so go with `Genetic Algorithm`.
 The **recombination operator** works on `strings`!
  - for evolving a computer program that can play checkers, `trees`(as the synthetic expression forming the programs) are well suited => so go with `Genetic Programming`.
 The **recombination operator** works on `trees`!

 b) **Selection Operator** takes only the `fitness information` into account, hence it works independently from the actual representation....so any EA goes.
+ - PARENT Selection mechanism
+ - SURVIVOR Selection mechanism

 ### [EA-Components]
 ```